Alexander Kucharsky: Work

 The king of Poland wanted Kucharsky to train as a historical painter, but instead he became a portrait artist, thus losing the king's patronage.
 From 1776 to 1778, Kucharsky was in the service of the Princes de Condé.

 Kucharsky liked to paint half-length portraits in pastels or in oils, but he also worked in gouache and sometimes painted miniatures.
 His clients were mostly from the French and Polish aristocracy.
 The latter had increased in numbers in France as a result of the alliance between King Louis XV and Marie Leszczyńska.

-After the departure from the French court of Élisabeth-Louise Vigée-Le Brun in 1789, Kucharsky became painter to Queen Marie-Antoinette.
-As well as painting her portrait and the royal children, he also painted Marie-Louise, princesse de Lamballe, the comte d'Artois, later King Charles X, the countess of Artois, and Catherine the Great of Russia.
+After the departure from the French court of Élisabeth-Louise Vigée-Le Brun in 1789, Kucharsky became painter to Queen Marie Antoinette.
+As well as painting her portrait and the royal children, he also painted Marie-Louise, princesse de Lamballe, the comte d'Artois, the countess of Artois, and Catherine the Great of Russia.

-Kucharsky's best-known work today includes his portraits of the doomed French royal family, especially the future King Louis XVII.
+Kucharsky's best-known work today includes his portraits of the doomed French royal family, especially the future Louis XVII.
 The final portrait, painted in 1793 of Marie Antoinette, was sold at auction by Piasa on 21 May 2003 and is attributed to Kucharsky.

 When signing his work, the artist used the spelling "Kucharsky".

 Later years

 Throughout the years of the French Revolution, Kucharsky's allegiance remained with the ancien régime.
-In retirement he lived near Paris at Sainte-Périne, living on a pension granted by Louis XVIII of France.
+In retirement he lived near Paris at Sainte-Périne, living on a pension granted by Louis XVIII.
 He died in Paris.